Linear Convergence of Diffusion Models Under the Manifold Hypothesis: Preliminaries

 Therefore, we should place additional assumptions on the complexity of $\mu$ and $M$ in order to avoid such pathological cases.
 Informally (see details in Appendix~\ref{apdx:0}), the complexity of $M$ depends both on its global~(volume) and local~(smoothness) properties.
 We control its smoothness by introducing a scale $r > 0$ at which $M$ is locally flat.
 To control the measure $\mu$, we assume that it has a density $p_0(dy)$ (w.r.t. the standard volume form $dy$) bounded from above and below.
-We assume logarithmic control over the discussed quantities. \begin{Assumption} There is a constant $C > 0$ such that $\Vol M \le e^{C}$, $r > e^{-C}$, and $e^{-C} \le p_0 \le e^C$. \end{Assumption} \begin{remark} Informally, on a scale larger than $r$, the manifold $M$ is not flat anymore.
-So, if $M$ is corrupted by noise of magnitude greater than $r$, over-smoothing may destroy the geometric structure, see \cref{fig:second_fig}.
+We assume logarithmic control over the discussed quantities. \begin{assumption} There is a constant $C > 0$ such that $\Vol M \le e^{dC}$, $r > e^{-C}$, and $e^{-dC} \le p_0 \le e^{dC}$. \end{assumption} Note that we impose different assumptions on $r$ and $\Vol M$, this follows from a relation between the radius and volume of the $d$-dimensional sphere, i.e. ${\Vol B_d(0,r) \propto r^d}$. \begin{remark} Informally, on scales larger than $r$, the manifold $M$ is not flat anymore.
+So, if $M$ is corrupted by noise of magnitude greater than $r$, over-smoothing may destroy the geometric structure, see Figure~\ref{fig:second_fig}.
 Diffusion models stopped at time $\delta$ add Gaussian noise proportional to $\sqrt{\delta}$.
-To capture its shape, $M$ shouldn't be corrupted by noise of magnitude greater than $r$.
-So, the stopping time should be chosen to satisfy $\sqrt{\delta} \lesssim r$.
+To capture the shape of $M$ the stopping time should be chosen to satisfy $\sqrt{\delta} \lesssim r$.
 Thus we should expect $\log \delta^{-1} \ge C$. \end{remark}

 Recall that $\delta$ denotes the early stopping time, and $0 = t_0 < t_1 < \ldots < t_K = T-\delta$ are the $K$ discretization time steps.
 Let $\gamma_k := t_{k+1} - t_{k}$ be the $k$-th step size.
-We control the score estimation error of $\hat{s}_t$ as follows. \begin{Assumption} The score network $\hat{s}_t(x)$ satisfies
+We control the score estimation error of $\hat{s}_t$ as follows. \begin{assumption} The score network $\hat{s}_t(x)$ satisfies

-\end{Assumption}
+\end{assumption}

-\subsection{Discretization Scheme}
+\section{Discretization Scheme}